coopdigital/coop-frontend/packages/component-template/readme.md

 # Component Template
-This repository serves as a template for creating new components for the Co-op design system.
+This repository is a template for creating new components for the Co-op design system.

 ---